County of Armagnac

-The County of Armagnac (/ˌɑːrmənˈjæk, ˌɑːrmɑːnˈjɑːk/, /fr/; Armanhac), situated between the Adour and Garonne rivers in the lower foothills of the Pyrenées, was a historic county of the Duchy of Gascony, established in 601 in Aquitaine (now France).
+The County of Armagnac (/ˌɑːrmənˈjæk, ˌɑːrmɑːnˈjɑːk/, /fr/; Armanhac), situated between the Adour and Garonne rivers in the lower foothills of the Pyrenees, was a historic county of the Duchy of Gascony, established in 601 in Aquitaine (now France).
 In 960, the title of 'Count of Armagnac' was established, and thus the County of Armagnac was created.
 In 1751, following the death of childless Charles de Lorraine, Comte d'Armagnac, the title of the county was absorbed into the Crown lands of France and the King, then Louis XV took the title of 'Count of Armagnac' (Comte d'Armagnac).
 In 1791, following the decree dividing France into departments, the county was disestablished, but remains an important natural region of France.

 History

 Under Roman rule, Armagnac was included in the Civitas Ausciorum, or district of Auch, of Aquitania.
 Under the Merovingians it was part of the duchy of Aquitania.
 Near the end of the ninth century the part now known as Fezensac became an hereditary county.
 In 960, Armagnac was separated from Fezensac as a separate county, under Bernard le Louche, Géraud Trancaléon and Bernard II, who reunited under his control all of Gascony (1040–1052); in 1052 Gascony became part of "Aquitania", by personal union of duke William VIII.
 About 1140 Bernard's grandson, Géraud III, briefly reunited the comté of Fezensac, which was then detached as an appanage for a younger son, styled comté de Fézensaguet.
 When Gascogne was linked once more to Aquitaine by the Treaty of Meaux in 1229, the county of Armagnac was the most powerful of the fiefs of Gascony.
 The chance of dynastic succession continued repeatedly to separate Fezensac.

 The three great territorial lords in the south were the Count of Armagnac, the Count of Foix, and the Lord of Albret.
 The counts of Armagnac increased their territory through marriage and purchase.
 Jean I, comte d'Armagnac (1319–1373) and his successors joined to Armagnac the comté of Rodez and that of Carlat, and the vicomtés of Lomagne and Auvillars, Comminges and briefly Charolais (which Jean III alienated in 1390).

 During the Hundred Years' War the southern part of France, including Armagnac, was ceded to England by the Treaty of Brétigny (1360).
 Edward of Woodstock, the Black Prince, administered the region for his father, King Edward III of England.
 Woodstock asserted his authority in 1355 by laying waste on the countries lying between Bordeaux and Languedoc.
 He soon alienated the nobles by giving privileges to the towns and levying heavy taxes.
 Until this time Armagnac had remained practically independent by shifting alliances, but the rule of the Black Prince was so harsh that the count of Armagnac appealed to the French king for help in 1369.
 By submitting themselves to King Charles V of France, noble families like the Armagnacs were able to retain much of their former power and assure themselves of protection.